emre-h/TOGG-Case-Study/README.md

 #### Source Code Structure & Soong Package Of EmrLauncher

 Third-party libraries like Retrofit and Hilt were used to make codebase more readable and maintainable with clean architecture.
 But unfortunately this situation caused a problem.
 Those libraries are not available in AOSP codebase.
 So Soong build system can't detect them while building.
-Then the prebuilt launcher APK has been added as a prebuilt app package and overrided the default AAOS launcher.
+Then the prebuilt launcher APK has been added as a prebuilt app package.
+EmrLauncher overrides the default CarLauncher package.
+When included in an AOSP build, the default launcher package is not installed.

 **NOTE:** This problem was realized later and since there was no time to add third-party libraries to the AOSP or rewriting launcher app codebase, so it was decided to add a prebuilt apk of the launcher.

 **Android.bp of EmrLauncher**